bradgreen3/Moon/about/index.md

 performed at numerous conferences and masterclasses, won multiple competitions, and received numerous awards for my performances.

-My true passion was discovered while taking an elective introductory web development course in college.
-Even though the requirements of a master's degree and teaching fellowship occupied a great deal of time, I could not stop tinkering with and perfecting assignments for the web development course.
-After taking another class and doing a lot of self studying, it wasn't long before I knew I wanted to pursue a career as a software developer.
+I discovered my true passion while taking an introductory web development course in college.
+Despite the rigors of graduate coursework and a teaching fellowship, I could not stop tinkering with and perfecting assignments for the web development course.
+It wasn't long before I knew I wanted to pursue a career as a software developer.

 After completing my master's degree, I was accepted to Turing School of Software and Design, a seven-month code school based in Denver, Colorado.
 At Turing,